 - a.
 Explain the differences between the definitions of "child" within the UK GDPR (Article 8) and EU GDPR (Article 8). - b.
 Describe the reasons outlined in Recital 38 of the UK GDPR as to why children's data requires special protection when being processed. - c.
-Explain the concept of erasure (and the right to be forgotten) where it relates to children. - d.
+Explain the rights children have over their personal data. - d.
 Explain what Information Society Services means. - e.
-Age-Appropriate Design a code of practice for online services 2021 (as published by the ICO under Section 123) (Scope and awareness of principles).
+The ICO Children's Code: the standards that comprise the code and who needs to conform with these.